calebhadley1/data-science-resources/mathematical-foundations-of-data-science/6_applied_linear_algebra_intro.md

 dependent (p.
 91)
 - A collection of n linearly independent n-vectors (i.e., a collection of linearly independent vectors of the maximum possible size) is called a basis (p.
 92).
+### Section 4: Gram Schmidt Algorithm
+- This algorithm allows you to find if a list of n vectors is linearly independent
+- If the vectors are linearly independent, this algo produces an orthonormal collection of vectors

 ## Chapter 6: Matrices
 - TODO fill me in. make sure to do sec 2, 4